 While social media isn't something you should rely on completely for your online visibility, ignoring it also isn't a good idea.
 Your website and your social media accounts play complementary roles in your overall online presence.

 Your website acts as your virtual storefront, a centralized location for showcasing your expertise.
-It's what gives you credibility and makes you look professional.
+It's what gives you credibility and makes you look professional, so you should definitely invest in good website design.

 Social media, on the other hand, helps you engage with your audience, build relationships, and drive traffic to your website.
 It's there to attract attention and engagement so potential clients feel intrigued enough to visit your website and make a purchase.